apache/kibble-1/docs/source/setup.rst

 Before you install the Kibble Server, please ensure you have the following components installed and set up:

-- An ElasticSearch instance, version 5.x or newer (does not have to be on the same machine, but it may help speed up processing)
+- An ElasticSearch instance, version 5.x or newer (5.x is currently preferred).
+Does not have to be on the same machine, but it may help speed up processing.
 - A web server of your choice (Apache HTTP Server, NGINX, lighttp etc)
 - Python 3.4 or newer with the following libraries installed:
 - - elasticsearch
 - - certifi
-- - yaml
+- - pyyaml
 - - bcrypt
 - Gunicorn for Python 3.x (often called gunicorn3) or mod_wsgi